GEMDevEng/NovaCore/docs/API_COMPARISON.md

 ### Requires Attention
 - ⚠️ Response format extraction (different structure)
-- ⚠️ JSON schema validation (Groq requires prompt engineering)
+- ⚠️ JSON schema validation (Cohere has native support)
-- ⚠️ Rate limiting adjustments
+- ⚠️ Rate limiting adjustments (unlimited on free tier)
 - ⚠️ Model selection and tuning

 ## Recommendation

-**Migrate to Groq** for the following reasons:
+**Migrate to Cohere** for the following reasons:

-1. **Performance**: 3-4x faster latency
-2. **Cost**: 50% cheaper than Gemini
-3. **Reliability**: Groq's inference engine is highly optimized
-4. **Open Source**: Llama models are open-source and portable
+1. **Unlimited Free Tier**: No rate limits on free tier (vs 60 req/day for Gemini)
+2. **No Credit Card**: Completely free to start
+3. **High Quality**: Command R and Command A models are excellent for business intelligence
+4. **Good Performance**: Faster than Gemini, slightly slower than Groq but still excellent
+5. **Easy Integration**: REST API with TypeScript SDK support
-5. **Flexibility**: Easy to switch providers if needed
+6. **Scalable**: Can upgrade to paid tier if needed

 ## Implementation Strategy

 1. Create abstraction layer to support multiple providers
-2. Implement Groq adapter alongside Gemini
+2. Implement Cohere adapter alongside Gemini
 3. Test both providers in parallel
-4. Gradually migrate traffic to Groq
+4. Gradually migrate traffic to Cohere
 5. Monitor performance and accuracy
 6. Remove Gemini adapter once stable